 The top line connects the face to the rest of the club, allowing it to perform similarly to a fairway wood face.
 That implies more rebound and distance with a floating face.

-The SIM MAX are a true go-to club for both good players and those wishing to substantially improve their wayward approach game owing to distance and direction instability.
+The SIM MAX is a true go-to club for both good players and those wishing to substantially improve their wayward approach game owing to distance and direction instability.

 - Excellent for game improvement clubs.